xiaojielei/tp/docs/team/teokj.md

 * **Income Handling**:
     * Designed and implemented the `Income` and `IncomeParser` class, which serves as the foundation for income tracking.
-    * Created the `IncomeList` class to store and manage user incomes and sources.
+    * Created the `IncomeManager` class to store and manage user incomes and sources.

 * **Commands for Income Management**:
   Implemented the following command classes